jskov/openapi-jaxrs-client/src/docs/Configuration.md

 ## Generator options

+**generator-api-additional-annotations**

+>Allows you to add annotations to each API resource class.

+>You can separate lines with the newline escape (\n).
+If you need to use this in strings, add an extra escape (\\n).

+>The lines are added before the @Generated line, so could in theory be abused for all sorts of things.
+>If you get too exotic with this option, and something breaks in a later release, you get to keep both parts.

+>
+    default value:

 **generator-api-default-name**

 > Default name of the API file if not specified via groups in the OpenApi document.